 you need to seek out reviewers.
 A good first step for finding reviewers

 is to see who has worked on changes in similar areas.
 A good way to do

 this is to use

 git log in portions of the source tree and note who the

 authors, reviewers, and approvers have been.
 This can often be a good

 source of trying to figure out who to ask.

 If you're not sure of who to ask or are having trouble finding someone, then consider asking in a public forum such as internal chat or IRC.
 Even if you're not sure if someone would make sense as a reviewer or not, don't hesitate to reach out and folks will help you find or suggest reviewers.
-For more information on where to reach out, see the community section.
+For more information on where to reach out, see Community.

 git pbchkoutput when working in bldenv in illumos-joyent?